Pearl Barley Kasha

 Instructions

-1. Start by soaking the pearl barley.
-Rinse it, drain and cover with plenty of water.
+1. Soak the pearl barley.
+Rinse it, drain and place in a bowl.
+Cover with plenty of water.
 Let sit overnight.

 2. Drain the water and transfer the barley to a pot.
 Add 1.5 cups (350 ml) of almond milk.